obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ## CONTINUOUS INTEGRATION WITH JENKINS, ANSIBLE, ARTIFACTORY, SONARQUBE, PHP

-## SIMULATING A TYPICAL CI/CD PIPELINE FOR A PHP BASED APPLICATION
+## SIMULATING A TYPICAL CI/CD PIPELINE FOR A PHP-BASED APPLICATION

 **Project Description:**

-In this project, we will be setting up a CI/CD Pipeline for a PHP based application.
+In this project, we will be setting up a CI/CD Pipeline for a PHP-based application.
 The overall CI/CD process looks like the architecture below:

 ![architecture](Images/Images/architecture.png)

 This project is architected in two major repositories with each repository containing its own CI/CD pipeline written in a Jenkinsfile.

-**“ansible-config-mgt” REPO**: this repository contains JenkinsFile which is responsible for setting up and configuring infrastructure required to carry out processes required for our application to run.
+**“ansible-config-mgt” REPO**: this repository contains JenkinsFile which is responsible for setting up and configuring the infrastructure required to carry out processes required for our application to run.
 It does this through the use of ansible roles.
 This repo is infrastructure specific.

-**“PHP-todo REPO”:** this repository contains jenkinsfile which is focused on processes which are application build specific such as building, linting, static code analysis, push to artifact repository etc.
+**“PHP-todo REPO”:** This repository contains Jenkinsfile which is focused on processes that are application build specific such as building, linting, static code analysis, push to artifact repository, etc.

 ### Prerequisites

-We will be making use of AWS virtual machines for this and will require 6 servers for the project which includes:
+We will be making use of AWS virtual machines for this and will require 6 servers for the project which include:

 **Nginx Server:** This would act as the reverse proxy server to our site and tool.